 - How do I apply for Housing?
 Can I select a roommate for Quarter Plus?

 - What is the declining balance system, or Plu$ dollars, and does extra dining money for the Quarter Plus program roll over at the end of the program?

 - Will the program conflict if I am a part of school sports or marching band?

 - What is a learning assistant?

-- Will I have access to the recreation center?
+- Will I have access to the recreation center and the health center?